Preference Analysis Using Random Spanning Trees: A Stochastic Sampling Approach to Inconsistent Pairwise Comparisons: Telecom backbone example

 \subsection{Spanning trees analysis using Random walks}

-In this case study, there are four alternatives and six top-level criteria, therefore, the number of \q{spanning-trees} solutions for criteria matrix is $m^{(m-2)}$ = $6^4$ = 1296, and the number of \q{spanning-trees} solutions for each alternative matrix is $n^{(n-2)}$ = $4^2$ = 16.
+In this case study, there are four alternatives and six top-level criteria, therefore, the number of \q{spanning-trees} solutions for the criteria matrix is $m^{(m-2)}$ = $6^4$ = 1296, and the number of \q{spanning-trees} solutions for each alternative matrix is $n^{(n-2)}$ = $4^2$ = 16.
 As we pick one \q{spanning-trees} solution from each matrix, there are $m^{(m-2)}n^{m(n-2)}$ = $1296\times16^6$ = $21,743,271,936$ combinations possible.
 Generating these billions of combinations is computationally expensive, so sampling is the logical way to estimate probabilities.
 Therefore we generated a sample of 20,000 solutions with the use of random walks.
 We generated 20 such samples in order to check whether all these samples produce similar results.
-In practise, only one sample should suffice but we took this approach for investigation only.
+In practice, only one sample should suffice but we took this approach for the purpose of investigation.

 The average scores for the four alternatives are given in Table \ref{tab:randomwalks-iterations}.
-Each row in this table represents one iteration of generating a sample of 20,000 solutions.
+Each row in this table represents one experiment of generating a sample of 20,000 solutions.

 Unlike the School example where we calculated frequencies by generating all the combinations of spanning trees, here we will calculate the frequencies from the samples generated by random walks.
 It can be argued that these frequencies may vary as they are based on randomly generated set of solutions.
 However, the aim here is to gain statistical insights, and therefore, these findings should remain useful as long as they produce reliable statistical findings.
 We investigated this reliability by repeating the same experiment twenty times and comparing the preference frequencies and rank-order frequencies.
 The standard deviations of these values do not exceed 0.005, which supports the argument that these stochastic results are quite reliable.